knuddelsgmbh/jtokkit/README.md

 JTokkit aims to be a fast and efficient tokenizer designed for use in natural language processing tasks using the OpenAI models.
-It provides an easy-to-use interface for tokenizing input text, for example for counting required tokens in preparation of requests to the ChatGPT model.
+It provides an easy-to-use interface for tokenizing input text, for example for counting required tokens in preparation of requests to the GPT-3.5 model.
 This library resulted out of the need to have similar capacities in the JVM ecosystem as the library [tiktoken](https://github.com/openai/tiktoken) provides for Python.